wojciechsura/easysass/README.md

 ## Release Notes

-### 0.0.3
+### 0.0.4

-You may exclude files from compilation by regex - see
+You may now define target folder for generated CSS files.
+Also, target formats and extension (for instance, .min.css) are also configurable.

 **Enjoy!**